CTownsdin/PS_TDD_as_a_design_tool/README.md

 # PS_TDD_as_a_design_tool

+I'm working through...
-I'm working thru TDD As A Design Tool on Plural Site.
+PluralSight, 'TDD As A Design Tool'

+TDD Angular, MEAN stack app, with grunt, karma, etc.